sloria/TextBlob/CONTRIBUTING.rst

 3. Before submitting a pull request, check the following:

-- If the pull request adds functionality, it should be tested and the docs should be updated.
+- If the pull request adds functionality, it is tested and the docs should be updated.
-- The pull request should work on Python 2.6, 2.7, 3.3, and PyPy.
+- The pull request works on Python 2.6, 2.7, 3.3, and PyPy.
 Use ``tox`` to verify that it does.
 - You've added yourself to ``AUTHORS.rst``.

 4. Submit a pull request to the ``sloria:dev`` branch.